danjulio/lepton/ESP32/tCam-Mini/readme.md

 ### Firmware
 The "Firmware" directory contains a V4.0.2 Espressif ESP32 IDF project for tCam-Mini.
 You should be able to build and load it into a camera using the IDF commands (I still use "make program monitor").
 There are also a set of precompiled binaries in the "precompiled" sub-directory.
 You can use the Espressif tool and instructions found in the "programming" directory in parallel to this one to load those into a camera without having to build the project.

-Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well.
+Note: The precompiled firmware and Windows-based programming application can be downloaded directly from my [website](http://danjuliodesigns.com/products/tcam_mini.html) as well if you don't want to clone this entire repository.

 ### Hardware
 The "Hardware" directory contains PCB gerbers, stencil gerbers, a BOM and a schematic PDF.
 These can be used to build a tCam-Mini on the PCB I designed.
+Of course you can also buy a pre-assembled unit from [Group Gets](https://store.groupgets.com/products/tcam-mini) with or without the Lepton.
 See below for instructions on building one from commonly available development boards.

+Note: My interests are in radiometric thermography so I have focused only on the Lepton 3.5 and the existing firmware won't work with other Lepton models.
+It should be possible for someone to modify my firmware source to work with other models (probably easiest to just pixel-double data from the Lepton 2 and 2.5).
+I will be happy to include a link to anyone else's clone of my code that supports these older Leptons.

 ### Operation
 tCam-Mini is a command-based device.
 It is designed for software running on another device to control it and receive responses and image data from it.
 The software communicates with tCam-Mini via a socket interface with commands, responses and images encoded as json packets.
 Data is not encrypted so appropriate care should be taken.